How Much Money Do You Make Selling Candles?

 Most of the time I see this as raw material or bare products.
-This would be unlabeled candles shipped to a customer for them to label and package to the end customer.
+These would be unlabeled candles shipped to a customer for them to label and package to the end customer.
 They would also be marketing and selling to the end-user.
 You would be the manufacturing entity.
 This is a larger scale.

 An example of this would be the Yankee candle.
-They are also Wood wick which is also Chesapeake Bay.
-Chesapeake Bay is the white label for Avon.
+They are also Wood wick which is also the Chesapeake Bay.
+The Chesapeake Bay is the white label for Avon.
 It is ALL manufactured by the same company.

 The difference may be the blend or recipe.
 The labeling could be different.
 The marketing is different.
 It is possible to make variations of product lines and sell them under different names.
 Not that I would want to as an artisan, but you could reduce the fragrance and sell a “lower-end” candle made for a dollar store and still make the same amount of money.

 Alternatively, larger candles can yield bigger profits as the cost of the container (as an example) may be the same but the perception of a larger candle price could be more.
-Making 25% on an 8-ounce candle could be 35% margin on a 16-ounce candle simply because it is bigger.
+Making 25% on an 8-ounce candle could be a 35% margin on a 16-ounce candle simply because it is bigger.

 Collectively, all the venues above can be scaled to earn money on the side at around $1000 a month.
-It can also grow to earn six-figures working full time.
+It can also grow to earn six figures working full time.
 A candle-making business is profitable and flexible to fit many lifestyles.